MultiprojectDevOps/MultiprojectDevOps.github.io/docs/_pages/resources.md

    - Facilitates use without changes breaking them.
 3. If you do put multiple composite actions into a single repo, put each in its own directory.

+## [GitHub: Composite Actions vs Reusable Workflows [Updated 2023]](https://tinyurl.com/4x6k4wx3)

+As the title suggests, this article provides a comparison between GitHub's composite actions and reusable workflows.
+The differences include:

+1. Visibility and logging.
+Every job and step in a reusable workflow is logged independently.
+Composite actions combine logging of their steps into a single output.
+2. Jobs.
+Reusable workflows support multiple jobs, composite actions are run from within a job.
+Corollary is only reusable workflows can specify runners.
+3. Invoking.
+Reusable workflows are called from within a job definition and will be the entirety of the job, i.e., you can not add additional steps to the job.
+Composite actions are called as job steps and may be proceeded or succeeded by other steps.